-Fortunately or unfortunately, there is rarely, if ever, a single response which is the "right" answer.
-And, even if there is, the interviewer may be more interested in seeing you propose some clever, original thoughts about the problem, even if they are wrong.
+In general, no list is right or wrong.
+The interviewer is most interested in seeing you propose some clever, original thoughts about a problem, even if they seem far-fetched.
 Therefore, the key to a successful answer here is to have fun with the challenge.
 Since your interviewer will be looking for a combination of creativity and analytics, don't hold back!
 If this were a team meeting and you were trying to identify solutions to a client problem, the goal would be to get as many ideas as possible out on the table and to select the most important ideas for further analysis.
 This question could be given to undergrads, MBAs, or advanced-degree candidates.